Esri/application-boilerplate-3x-js/README.md

 # Application Boilerplate

-An ArcGIS API for JavaScript 4 Starter Application.

-This starter application is for building ArcGIS Online configurable applications with the ArcGIS API for JavaScript version 4.x.
+A starter Application for building ArcGIS Online configurable applications with the ArcGIS API for JavaScript version 4.x.
 We hope it helps :)

+## Purpose

+The purpose of the `Boilerplate.js` is to handle querying standard data used for configurable applications on ArcGIS Online.

+This includes:

+- Portal information
+- User information
+- Item data (webscene, webmap, group)
+- Configured application data
+- URL parameters

+The boilerplate will handle fetching this information, store it, and perform setup when necessary.

 ## Features